Breast Reconstruction

 Types of Breast Reconstruction Dr. Ha Performs

-Dr. Ha and his team at the Dallas Plastic Surgery Institute is experienced with the various breast reconstruction techniques including the complex DIEP flap (microsurgical transplantation).
+Dr. Ha and his team at the RH Plastic Surgery is experienced with the various breast reconstruction techniques including the complex DIEP flap (microsurgical transplantation).

 A summary of breast reconstructive options that Dr. Ha performs include: